-ANROWS Action Research Support (ARS) Project
+ANROWS Action Research Support (ARS) Initiative

-The ARS project aims to provide support to the Building Safe Communities for Women and their Children (BSCW) projects funded by the Commonwealth Department of Social Services to undertake action research.
+The ARS initiative aims to provide support to the Building Safe Communities for Women and their Children (BSCW) projects funded by the Commonwealth Department of Social Services to undertake action research.
 This includes support to design, implement and share findings of action research thereby contributing to the evidence base about what works in creating safe communities for women and their children in Australia.

-See the video below, where Elizabeth Orr, Project Leader for the Action Research Support project at ANROWS, provides an overview of ARS.
+See the video below, where Elizabeth Orr, Project Leader for the Action Research Support initiative at ANROWS, provides an overview of ARS.
 Discussion includes the action research process as well as information about ANROWS; the ARS Project Plan; and some examples of how to develop an action research project question.